Chapter Two: Taken By Surprise

 I've never had this problem before, she thought, irritated.
 They better not have set me up with faulty equipment, or heads are going to roll when I get back.

 She had thought extensively about what the problem might be.
-She noticed that all the equipment did appear to be running.
-It was almost as if...
+All the equipment appeared to be running; there was simply no data being collected.

 It's as if there's nothing on the other end; like all the recording devices stopped working at the same time.
 But that should be impossible, unless...